alejoe91/spyica/README.md

 # SpyICA

-Investigate the applicability of ICA and SFA for spike sorting.
+Investigate the applicability of ICA for spike sorting.